iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 ### ETL (Extract/Transform/Load)

 ETL is the process data engineers use to extract data from different sources, transform the data into a usable resource, and load that data into the systems that end-users can access and use to solve business problems.
-* Although this term is used on a much larger scale for data warehousing, on a much smaller scale, we are doing the same thing by:
+* Although this term is used on a much larger scale for data warehousing, on a much, much smaller scale, we are doing the same thing by:
 	* Extracting raw data from CSV files.
 	* Transforming the data to make it usable.
-	* Loading the data to tables within our database
+	* Loading the data into tables within our database

+Also known as `Data Wrangling`.

 In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
 'Dirty' data can lead to unreliable, inaccurate and/or misleading results.